 This book review concerns the second book of a three book series that is Lonnie Frisbee's posthumous autobiography, which is titled Not by Might Nor by Power.
 The third book has not yet been published.
 I have already reviewed the first book in the series.

 The Biggest MysteryThere are many mysteries about this autobiography.
-The greatest of them all is why Lonnie's autobiography took about 20 years after his death for it to ever start to be published.
-He died on March 12th, 1993, in California.
-The second book, subtitled The Great Commission, took almost four more years for it to become available.
-Roger Sachs is the "ghost writer," which is an odd thing to say when you consider that Lonnie is the one who has "crossed over the Jordan River."
-I would love to hear Roger's explanation about why things have taken so long.
-During all these years after Lonnie's departure, the Devil has worked extra hard to set the terms and to control the narrative when it comes to anything regarding Lonnie Frisbee.
-As Lonnie himself said, "Throughout my entire ministry, the enemy as tried to label me" (page 228).
-Consequently, when it comes to this subject, it's not surprising that a lot of people have had their minds made up, or else they have assiduously erased Lonnie from the historical records.
-The biggest majority of people, especially the younger generation, have no idea who Lonnie Frisbee was.
-Whatever the reason Roger had for the long delay in getting Lonnie's autobiography published, it must be fascinating one and could be a story of its own.
+The first book took nearly 20 years before it was finally published.
+And the second book took almost 4 more years before it appeared.
+Why did it take so long after Lonnie's death in 1993 to begin to publish his autobiography?
+This is the greatest mystery of all.
+Roger Sachs is the "ghost writer" — which is an odd thing to say when you consider that Lonnie is the one who has "crossed over the Jordan River."
+I would love to hear Roger's explanation about why things have been held up for such a long time.
+For during all these years after Lonnie's departure, the Devil has worked extra hard to dictate the terms and to control the narrative when it comes to anything regarding Lonnie Frisbee.
+As Lonnie himself said, "Throughout my entire ministry, the enemy has tried to label me" (page 228).
+Consequently, it's not surprising when it comes to this subject that a lot of people have had their minds already made up.
+The biggest majority of people, especially the younger generation, will have no idea who Lonnie Frisbee was.
+Whatever the reason Roger had for the long delay in getting Lonnie's autobiography published, it must be a fascinating one and could be a story of its own.

-Two Streams in 2nd BookThe second book covers the time frame that extends from about 1977 to 1983, and it primarily concerns two major streams in Lonnie's life, the first being his starting his own itinerant overseas ministry in 1978, primarily in South Africa and Europe, and secondly, his move to John Wimber's Calvary Chapel of Yorba Linda in 1980.
+Two Streams in 2nd BookThe second book covers the time frame that extends from about 1977 to 1983, and it primarily concerns two major streams in Lonnie's life, the first, his starting an itinerant overseas ministry in 1978, primarily in South Africa and Europe, and the second, his moving to John Wimber's Calvary Chapel of Yorba Linda in 1980.
 In my ante-review, I raised the following questions:

 What was Lonnie's viewpoint regarding his time with Vineyard and John Wimber?
 What did he think about John Wimber?
 Lonnie played a pivotal role in Vineyard.
 What about the famous "Mother's Day service"?Some of these questions are indeed answered in detail in the second book.
-It turns out that, in Lonnie's view, what happened on Mother's Day, 1980, at John Wimber's church was really a continuation and intensification of the kind of ministry that Lonnie had experienced already during his time in South Africa in 1978.
-And that ministry had controversy.
+According to Lonnie, what happened on Mother's Day, 1980, at John Wimber's church was really a continuation and intensification of the kind of ministry that Lonnie had experienced during his time in South Africa in 1978.
+And that ministry had a big impact but was also attended by controversy.
 Here is Lonnie's commentary on the matter (page 160):

-Another Big MysteryThere is one aspect in Lonnie's autobiography, however, that is a mystery, or at least I find it puzzling or enigmatic.
-This was Lonnie's relationship with Chuck Smith, the pastor of Calvary Chapel Costa Mesa.
-Numerous times, so far, in his autobiography, Lonnie states his love and admiration for Chuck Smith.
+Another Big MysteryThere is another aspect in Lonnie's autobiography that is a mystery.
+This concerns Lonnie's ambiguous relationship with Chuck Smith, the pastor of Calvary Chapel Costa Mesa.
+Several times in his autobiography, Lonnie states his love and admiration for Chuck Smith.
 He describes Chuck as a "father figure" at a time when he needed one.
-Yet, in several places in the first and second books, Lonnie mentions things that suggest to me, as a reader, that Lonnie's relationship with Chuck was not always fair weather and smooth sailing.
-There were occasions when there must have been elements of tension.
-I think that is the conclusion that we cannot avoid drawing.
-That is how it appears to me.
-For example, in the first book, Lonnie mentions that Chuck had laid down some rules disallowing exorcisms.
-Lonnie couldn't live with these rules and admits to having broken them on occasions behind Chuck's back.
-Besides this, in the first book, Lonnie explains that, during his first tenure at Costa Mesa, he was paid so poorly that he and his wife Connie were forced to supplement their income with food stamps.
-Lonnie was honest enough to mention that this was a source of hurt for them, but he gave no explanation why his salary was so paltry.
-I can only speculate that while Lonnie's efforts at the time were bringing in large numbers of young people and hippies to Calvary Chapel Costa Mesa, most of these people probably didn't have steady jobs.
-This would mean that contributions just didn't keep pace with the growth.
-Therefore, Chuck simply couldn't afford to pay Lonnie an adequate salary at the time.
+Yet, in several places in the first and second books, there are recollections which suggest to me that Lonnie's relationship with Chuck was not always fair weather and smooth sailing.
+There were certain elements of tension.
+For example, in the first book, Lonnie mentions that Chuck had laid down rules disallowing exorcisms.
+Lonnie couldn't live with these rules and admits to having broken them on occasion behind Chuck's back.
+Besides this, Lonnie explains in his first book that he was paid so poorly, during his first tenure at Costa Mesa, that he and his wife Connie were forced to supplement their income with food stamps.
+Lonnie was honest enough to say that this was a source of hurt for them, but he gave no explanation why his salary was so paltry.
+I can only speculate that while Lonnie's efforts at the time were bringing in large numbers of young people and hippies to Calvary Chapel Costa Mesa, most of these people didn't have steady jobs.
+This would mean that contributions didn't keep pace with the rapid growth.
+Therefore, Chuck couldn't afford to pay Lonnie an adequate salary at the time.

-However, there is another set of circumstances, mentioned by Lonnie in various places in the second book, that are even more puzzling to me, even disturbing for the reason that they don't reflect very well on Chuck Smith.
+However, there is also another set of circumstances, mentioned by Lonnie in the second book, that are even more disturbing for the reason that they don't reflect very well on Chuck Smith.
 While trying to avoid over-quoting passages, I will give a summary of what happened.
 Sometime in 1977, Lonnie began to believe that he had a calling from God to begin ministering in Africa (page 27):

 Suddenly, the power of God through the presence of the Holy Spirit fell on me and filled me from the tip of my toes to the top of my head.
 The presence of God was so strong that it felt like my hair was on fire!A short time later, pastor Chuck asked Lonnie if he would like to go to Africa.
 He responded that he would pray about it, but Lonnie took this question from Chuck as a double confirmation of his calling to go overseas.
 Next, the leaders of Calvary Chapel Costa Mesa laid hands on Lonnie and officially commissioned him to begin this new work.
 However, Lonnie had a surprise waiting for him, which the leadership, and presumably Chuck, didn't bother to tell him at the time.
 Here is what Lonnie says on pages 28 to 29: